solodev/cloud-documentation/src/tutorials/wordpress/add-cdn-wordpress/index.md

 <hr>

 **Congratulations, you did it!** Your website is now fully optimized — blazing fast, secure, and equipped with all the tools to stand out in the digital world.
 With your sleek SSL certificate and lightning-fast CDN, you have built a solid foundation to impress and engage your visitors.
-Now it’s time to start customizing, creating, and bringing your vision to life.
+Now it's time to start customizing, creating, and bringing your vision to life.
 Get ready to take on the internet!

 <!-- ## Access your CMS